joexzh/filemod/README.md

 # filemod: a tool for managing replacement files

-filemod is a command line tool for managing replacement files, especially useful for managing game modding files.
+filemod is a command line tool for managing replacement files, especially useful for replacing/restoring game modding files.
 Currently supports Linux and Windows.

 ## Features